metamn/react/content/blog/on-graphql/index.md

 What glues together the client-side queries and server-side responses is the GraphQL Schema &mdash; a place where:

-- all types,
+- all types, and
-- all fields on types,
+- all fields on types, and
-- all functions associated with each and every field
+- all single purpose functions (resolvers) associated with each and every field

 are defined.

+This can be called the *Single Source Of Truth* or *Smart Data Objects* &mdash; as the GraphQL creators [like](https://www.youtube.com/watch?v=gb1R-fWP1Yw) to call it.

+## Resolvers

 ### In practice